Non-Slip FRP Stair Treads

 Dino Grip Non-Slip Stair Treads/Anti-Slip Stair Treads are a quick and easy long term solution for slippery steps.
 They are a prefabricated FRP (Fiber Reinforced Plastic) / GRP (Glass-fiber Reinforced Plastic) product, which provides full coverage to the whole stair, with a contrasting colored nosing.
 They offer extreme slip resistance and can be installed on almost all types of stair substrates; including a traditional steel checker plate, which is notoriously slippery when wet.

 Our Stair Treads can also be used over steps that suffer from surface deterioration.
 These Stair Treads have been used successfully in many applications and in many weather conditions – always retaining their grip for long periods of time*.

-Available in three standard sizes and one width.
 Need a different size?
 Call us and ask about our FREE custom cutting service!

 - Commercial Stairs

 - Theme Parks/ Attractions

 - Medical Facilities